rohimoz28/SANBE-HRMS/README.md

-# sanbe_hrms
+# SANBE HRMS LIVE
-HRMS Project For PT Sanbe Farma 2024 - migrated
+Project initial @2024

+has been migrated to GitLab IT Corp